csauve/bookworm/README.md

 ## Development

 Unit tests can be run with `cargo test`, though some strategy tests will fail currently.
 To quickly build and run the bot, use `cargo run <mode>`.
-Note that the development build is significantly slower at runtime than the release build, so you may need to increase the `--timeout` for host mode.
+Note that the development build is significantly slower at runtime than the release build, so you may need to increase the `--timeout` for host mode and give the server more time budget with `--budget` to achieve similar lookahead depths.

 #### Todos and improvement ideas:
-* Troubleshoot snake's tendency to die in head-on collisions
-* Tune heuristics to prevent snake from getting too big and trapping itself
 * Implement more unit tests for behaviour; fix the failing ones
-* Self-monitor performance and latency, dynamically tune lookahead depth to best utilize 500 ms allowance
-* Supposedly `if let Some(x) = vec.get(i)` is faster than `vec[i]`?
 * Look for opportunities to use [infallible DS][3] to avoid empty checks
-* Use Jump Point Search to improve performance of pathfinding
+* Use Jump Point Search to improve performance of pathfinding, assuming pathfinding code still needed

 ## Resources